Composition of Binary Quadratic Forms over Number Fields: Preliminaries

 \subsection{Quadratic forms}

-By binary quadratic forms over $K$ we understand homogeneous polynomials of degree 2 with coefficients in $\OK{K}$, i.e., $Q(x, y)=ax^2+bxy+cy^2$ with $a, b, c \in \OK{K}$.
+By binary quadratic forms over $K$ we understand homogeneous polynomials in two variables of degree 2 with coefficients in $\OK{K}$, i.e., $Q(x, y)=ax^2+bxy+cy^2$ with $a, b, c \in \OK{K}$.
 For abbreviation, we will refer to them as \emph{quadratic forms}.
 By $\Disc(Q)$ we denote the discriminant of the quadratic form $Q$, i.e., $\Disc(Q)=b^2-4ac$.
-Comparing to the case of quadratic forms over $\Q$, we need to slightly redefine the equivalence relation.
+Comparing to the case of quadratic forms over $\Q$, we need to slightly broaden the equivalence relation.

 \begin{definition} Two quadratic forms $Q(x,y)$ and $\widetilde{Q}(x,y)$ are \emph{equivalent}, denoted by $Q\sim\widetilde{Q}$, if there exist elements $p, q, r, s\in\OK{K}$ satisfying $ps-qr \in \UPlusSet{K}$ and a totally positive unit $u \in \UPlusSet{K}$ such that $\widetilde{Q}(x,y)=u Q(px+qy, rx+sy)$. \end{definition}